jalvesaq/vimcmdline/README.md

 # vimcmdline: Send lines to interpreter

 This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter (REPL application).
-Supported file types are Haskell, JavaScript, Julia, Lisp, Matlab, Prolog, Python, Ruby, and sh.
+Supported file types are Golang, Haskell, JavaScript, Julia, Jupyter, Lisp, Matlab, Prolog, Python, Ruby, and sh.
 The interpreter may run in a Neovim built-in terminal (Neovim buffer), an external terminal emulator or in a tmux pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below,